OxyContin / Tramadol Addiction

 - Police across the country say teens can get tramadol more easily than alcohol, and no one is saying how many millions of tramadol pills are being diverted to illicit sales.
 Of course, no one knows how much OxyContin is being diverted to support OxyContin addiction either.

-- Here is the big one: Serious tramadol abusers defeat the time-release capsules and ingest it all at once to get the same instant euphoric effects as heroin and, guess what?
-OxyContin!
+- Here is the big one: Serious tramadol abusers defeat the time-release capsules and ingest it all at once to get the same instant euphoric effects as heroin and OxyContin!

 - Crushing and mainlining tramadol, or OxyContin for that matter, is not required to become addicted or even to die.
 For some people, just following doctor’s orders can lead to tramadol or OxyContin addiction, and even death.